AhmadNourelddine/furnifuture/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses ReactJs Library for the frontend (https://reactjs.org/).
-ReactJS is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
+- This project uses ["ReactJs"](https://reactjs.org/) Library for the frontend.
-- For persistent storage (database), the app uses MongoDB (https://www.mongodb.com/) database management program which allows the app to manage document-oriented information, store or retrieve information.
+- For persistent storage (database), the app uses ["MongoDB"](https://www.mongodb.com/).
-- This project uses Laravel FrameWork for the backend (https://laravel.com/)
+- This project uses ["Laravel"](https://laravel.com/) FrameWork for the backend.
+- To query and manipulate data from MongoDB, this project uses ["Jenssengers"](https://jenssegers.com/) This library extends the original Laravel classes, so it uses exactly the same methods.
+- For Push notification, this project uses ["Firebase Cloud Messaging"](http://firebase.google.com/) for realtime database.
-- The app uses the font ["poppins"](https://fonts.google.com/specimen/Poppins) as its main font, and the design of the app adheres to the material design guidelines.
+- The website uses the font ["Poppins"](https://fonts.google.com/specimen/Poppins) as its main font, and the design of the app adheres to the material design guidelines.